saikumarbulasala/sector9-ecommerce/README.md

 ---

 <div align="center">
-Built to explore fast, animated, and clean UI patterns for modern e-commerce.
+Built with ❤️ to explore fast, animated, and clean UI patterns for modern e-commerce.
 </div>